IT Security

 This blog explores the ten most pressing cybersecurity risks and provides practical strategies to mitigate them, including expert services from Cyberdan.

 Threat: AI can automate phishing, generate convincing fake content, and find system vulnerabilities faster than ever.
+AI-driven attacks can mimic human behaviour, making them harder to detect, and they can predict weaknesses in systems more accurately than traditional scans.

 Prevention: